Mommy Minute: Unknowns of upcoming school year causing anxiety in some kids

 “What I really try to teach parents is to flip that on the kiddo and find out what are they really worried about,” Brown said.
 “So it’s important to help them focus on what they can control and what they can do rather than focus on what they can’t do and what that negative part is.”

 If you haven’t already, talk about the start of school and try to answer any questions using words your kids will understand.
-Pay attention to eating and sleeping habits, execessive worry or increased irritation.
-Those change could signal a deeper issue.
+Pay attention to eating and sleeping habits, excessive worry or increased irritation.
+Those changes could signal a deeper issue.

 And if a child struggles with the idea of a maskless classroom this year, try to understand where they’re coming from.